The Bible is a very creative and powerful book.

 It inspires countless people toward remarkable acts of love, miracles, selflessness, and world changing significance.

-Others chop verses from the Bible to justify bizarre beliefs (and establish some pretty weird cults as well.)
+Others chop verses from the Bible to justify bizarre beliefs and behaviors.

 1) Context matters.

-The author’s intent, the audience, and the historical and cultural setting should influence our understanding.
-When we take scripture out of context, we may accidentally stand up for a “truth” that’s out of line with the original intent of a part of scripture.
+The author’s intent, the audience, the literary form, and the historical/ cultural setting of the time should influence our understanding.
+When we take scripture out of context, we may unintentionally stand up for a “truth” that’s out of line with the original intent of a part of scripture.

 2) Understand obscure parts of the Bible in light of the whole of the Bible.